Top 5 Cyber Security Certifications for 2022

 The CompTIA Security+ certification is required for DoD 8570/8140 compliance, so anyone looking for a cyber security role with a government agency or group that contracts for the Federal government will need this.
 This certification is required for applicants at many businesses.
 If not, candidates will likely be expected to complete the course soon after signing an offer.
 Getting the CompTIA Security+ certification out of the way early is an excellent way to set yourself apart from the applicant pool.

 Ready to be part of the coming cyber security wave of 2022?
-ONLC Training Centers will help you fill your resume with the certifications you need to be the top applicant in your new career.
+ONLC Training Centers will help you fill your resume with the top cybersecurity certifications you need to be the top applicant in your new career.